-Recruitment practices ensure that the staff have the necessary competencies and skills to support the children placed in the special care unit.
-Management organises and manages its workforce to ensure that the number, qualifications, experience, suitability and availability of staff members employed is appropriate, having regard to the number and assessed needs of children, the statement of purpose and the size and layout of the special care unit.
-There is sufficient staff on duty at all times to meet the assessed needs of children.
-There is a system in place to respond to staff absences.
-Management is satisfied that a staff member employed is suitable to work in the special care unit and has obtained all records and documents as required by regulation.
+Recruitment practices ensure that the staff have the necessary competencies and skills to support the children placed in the children's residential centre.
+Management is satisfied that a staff member employed is suitable to work in the children's residential centre and has obtained all records and documents as required by regulation.
 Staff are always available to ensure the safety of children, and contingency plans are in place in the event of a shortfall in staffing levels.